-Notes: This table presents coefficient estimates from a regression of the time to deal completion on caste proximity, firm level controls, and deal kevel controls.
+Notes: This table presents coefficient estimates from a regression of the time to deal completion on caste proximity, firm level controls, and deal level controls.
 The sample includes M&A deals between Indian firms during 2000-2017.
-Time to completion is defined as the difference (in days) between the effective date and the amouncement date of the deal.
-In column 1 (2), caste proximity is measured as an indicator variable that takes the value I when the exquirer and target boards have the same dominant varna (a)ii).
+Time to completion is defined as the difference (in days) between the effective date and the announcement date of the deal.
+In column 1 (2), caste proximity is measured as an indicator variable that takes the value 1 when the acquirer and target boards have the same dominant varna (jati).
 In column 3 (4), caste proximity is measured as the total number of same-varna (jati) pairs of acquirer-target directors as a fraction of the number of all possible acquirer-target director pairs.
-In column 5, caste proximity is calculated as the hierarchi distance between the dominant varna (jati) quirer and target boards.
-Size is the log of total assets of the acquirer and target boards are unsated whether the day and smanced through cash, stock, or other means, whether acquirerand target belong to the same barne same (same) and on interlook, CBO duality, and whether acquirer target of theoris through the same barne same, whether their directors theore the means whether acquirer and target belong to the same barne same (same) and board homophily of acquirer and target, leverage and portating cash those at the same barne same (same) and board homophily of acquirer and target.
-The dependent variable and all continuous in duelequed or the acquirer and target boards in tho thorget portare measure that the same state of the acquirer and target boards have at less to a interlook.
-CBO duality, and whether acquire target at obtoh in the target befores the merger.
-Other controls include year and industry pair fixed effects.
-The dependent variable and all continuous in duelequedent variables are winsorized at the 1% level.
-Robust standard errors clustered by year are in parenthees. \\\ pc0.01, \\ pc
+In column 5, caste proximity is calculated as the hierarchical distance between the dominant varnas of the acquirer and target boards.
+Size is the log of total real assets; relative size is the ratio of total assets of the acquirer and target.
+Indicators are included for exporter status and public status of acquirer/target, whether the deal is horizontal, vertical or unrelated, whether the deal was financed through cash, stock, or other means, whether acquirer and target belong to the same business group, whether they are located in the same state, whether their directors predominantly speak the same language, whether their boards have at least one interlock, CEO duality, and whether acquirer had a toehold in the target before the merger.
+Other controls include age of acquirer/target, leverage and operating cash flow relative to total assets of acquirer, sizes of the acquirer and target boards, and board homophily of acquirer and target, measured as their varna HHI (columns 1,3, and 5) or jati HHI (columns 2,4).
+All specifications include year and industry-pair fixed effects.
+The dependent variable and all continuous independent variables are winsorized at the 1% level.
+Robust standard errors clustered by year are in parentheses. p<0.01, p<0.05, p<0.10